 A U.S. military sergeant, whose name is protected behind the moniker Sergeant CJ, was traveling from Georgia to Kentucky with his family when he woke up one night in a motel bathroom, writing an uninterrupted string of squares and lines that ran for 27 rows.
 Startled, the line he was in the midst of writing trailed off, and he ended it with “…WTF.”
 From that point on, Sergeant CJ had vivid dreams of aliens telepathically communicating warnings to him.

-When Sergeant CJ recounts his story, he’s clear that the extraterrestrials who contacted him were were not threatening, but rather trying to help preserve both humans and planet Earth — and they wanted him to convey a message.
-He explains that they are concerned about humans sabotaging their own planet.
+When Sergeant CJ recounts his story he’s clearly the extraterrestrials who contacted him were not threatening, but rather trying to help preserve both humans and planet Earth — and they wanted him to convey a message.
+He explains they are concerned about humans sabotaging their own planet.
 One such concern regards the practice of sending satellites into space.
 Sergeant CJ conveyed that outside minds now need to come in and help solve the problems we create ourselves, providing us with advanced technologies, among other solutions.

 Abductions are being reported at an astoundingly high number.
-A 1992 Roper Poll reported that 4 million Americans believed to have been abducted by aliens.
-As in the case of Arizona logger Travis Walton, one of the most famous abductees who’s told the story of his abduction over and over again, only to be met with public ridicule, those who undergo UFO abduction experiences have far more to lose than to win.
+A 1992 Roper Poll reported that four million Americans believed to have been abducted by aliens.
+As in the case of Arizona logger Travis Walton, one of the most famous abductees — who’s told the story of his abduction over and over again only to be met with public ridicule — those who undergo UFO abduction experiences have far more to lose than win.